Kerala’s very own dessert: Semiya payasam or Vermicelli cooked in sweetened milk…

 - Add the condensed milk and keep stirring for a minute.

-- Combine everything, let milk come to a slight boil.
+- Let milk come to a slight boil.

-- Remove the pan from the flame and cover with its lid.
+- Remove the pan from the heat and keep it covered.

 - Heat another small pan, add 2 tbsp ghee, roast cashew nuts and raisins.